crabnebula-dev/tauri-fuzz/README.md

 # Tauri-Fuzzer

-Tauri-Fuzzer is used to fuzz Tauri applications
+## The fuzzer

+### What is a fuzzer

+A fuzzer is an automatic testing tool commonly used for softwares.
+The goal is to test your software by executing it with a large set of pseudo-randomly generated inputs.

+### What's special about this fuzzer

+- Specializes in testing a system security boundaries rather that looking for memory errors
+- Code is fuzzed against a security policy
+    - Some default ones are provided
+    - Users can provide custom policies
+- Build on top of [LibAFL]() and [Frida]()
+    - Portable on Windows, MacOS, Android, iOS

+Additional information can be found in the mdbook in `/docs`.

-## Architecture
+## Repository Architecture

-- `mini-app` a minimal Tauri application which is the fuzz target
+- `mini-app` is a minimal Tauri application used to test and demonstrate the fuzzer
-- `fuzzer` directory containing the custom fuzzer
+- `tauri-fuzz-tools` is a crate providing utilities
-- `docs` contains information about bibliography and advancement of project
+- `docs` contains technical information and thoughts process behind the project

 ## Biblio on fuzzing

-In the mdbook in `docs`.
+Technical documentation, research and thoughts process that happened during the development of this project are documented in the mdbook in `docs`.

 Requires `mdbook` and `mdbook-toc`

 > cargo install mdbook
 > cargo install mdbook-toc

-## Testing the fuzzer
+## Installation

+### Requirements

+Tauri dependencies:
+- libwebkit2gtk-4.0-dev
+- build-essential
+- curl
+- wget
+- file
+- libssl-dev
+- libgtk-3-dev
+- libayatana-appindicator3-dev
+- librsvg2-dev

+Fuzzer dependencies:
+- libc++-15-dev
+- libc++abi-15-dev
+- clang-15

 ### Setup a VM for fuzzing